mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/file-override-option-mismatch-exception.md

 ---
 title: FileOverrideOptionMismatchException class
+description: The exception that is thrown when a file override has an option value that does not match expected by the named option.

 ---

 The exception that is thrown when a file override has an option value that does not match expected by the named option.